adamschachne/inhouse_bot/README.md

 This is a fork of [inhouse_bot](https://github.com/mrtolkien/inhouse_bot).
 The original project is no longer maintained, so I'm using this repo to develop new features.

-## Running the application
+## Setting up the bot

 1. Install [Docker](https://docs.docker.com/get-docker/)
-2. Activate your bot on the Discord developer portal and give it the Server Members privileged intent: [Video](http://www.youtube.com/watch?v=TksVS8PE2fw   "Youtube Video")
+2. Activate your bot on the Discord developer portal and give it the Server Members and Message Content privileged intents: [Video](http://www.youtube.com/watch?v=TksVS8PE2fw   "Youtube Video")
 3. In docker.compose yml, replace all the values as needed:
     - INHOUSE_BOT_TOKEN = ```{token of discord bot}```
     - INHOUSE_BOT_RIOT_API_KEY = ```{riot api key}```
     - POSTGRES_PASSWORD: = ```{postgres password}```
 4. Run ```docker compose build ```
 5. Run ```docker compose up -d```
-6. You are finished, the application should be running :smiley:
+6. The bot should be running now
+7. Create a new text channel for queuing and mark it with `!admin mark queue`
+8. You are finished :smiley:

 # How the matchmaking algorithm works
 1. Generate all possible teams with players in queue